MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 HCM, such as username, email, and phone numbers.
 This process ensures that your data is consistent and accurate across both systems.

-To configure writeback, you'll need to use the [Oracle HCM SCIM APIs](https://docs.oracle.com/en/cloud/saas/applications-common/24a/farca/Quick_Start.html).
+To configure writeback, you'll need to use the [Oracle HCM SCIM APIs (oracle.com)](https://docs.oracle.com/en/cloud/saas/applications-common/24a/farca/Quick_Start.html).
 These APIs are RESTful web services that allow you to create, update, and delete users in Oracle HCM from an external source, such as Microsoft Entra.
 You can use the Microsoft Entra Provisioning Service to connect Microsoft Entra to the Oracle HCM SCIM APIs and map the user attributes that you want to writeback.

 To set up writeback, you'll need to configure an outbound provisioning job to your Oracle HCM tenant.
 To configure writeback, you'll need the